Stay right here for our final news roundup and information overload.

 What's going on?

-Well I'm a lifelong Democrat that's listened to you for twenty years.
+Just listened to you for 20 years.

 Right.

-There's not a lot of you to put it that way.
+There's not a lot of you, to put it that way.

-I don't miss I don't miss an election.
+I don't miss an election.

-I mean look what they did to Joe Manchin.
+I mean, look what they did to Joe Manchin.

 Look at how they made specific promises.